Klaus Meine made his first money as a singer when he was at a very young age.

 “I have always been drawn to musicians who emphasise tunefulness.
 That goes back to The Everley Brothers for me.
 And they were a big inspiration on The Beatles, who I love.
 A song like All I Have To Do Is Dream is timeless and still sounds so amazing.”

 But Meine is fully aware that we are witnessing the end of a great era in rock music.

 “It’s very sad to think that we have lost Lemmy, David Bowie and Jimmy Bain recently.
 And god bless the Rolling Stones for carrying on and still rocking like nobody else.
-But Black Sabbath are now on their farewell tour, and how much longer will we be able to enjoy AC/DC?
+And how much longer will we be able to enjoy AC/DC?
 Bands like this are irreplaceable.